This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Birth control pills consist of the two different synthetic hormones estrogen and progestin.
 The composition means that your own ovulation is shut down, and that you therefore do not get a "real" period.
 The body's own hormonal menstrual cycle is blocked and the bleeding that can occur in connection with taking sugar pills or skipping the tablets for a few days is therefore not your natural period, but a so-called withdrawal bleeding.

-What can happen after stopping birth control pills or other hormonal contraceptives?
+What are the potential outcomes after discontinuing birth control pills or other hormonal contraceptives?

 Another scenario that can occur after stopping hormonal contraceptives is so-called "post-pill-acne".
 If you had acne before taking birth control pills, birth control pills can sometimes reduce acne.
 This is because birth control pills reduce the skin's sebum production while suppressing testosterone (androgens).
 So when you stop taking birth control pills, the hormones can instead shoot through the roof and a consequence of this can be that sebum production begins to be overproduced, which can lead to acne.
 Most people experience the most discomfort about 6 months after stopping the pills and then slowly get better.
 Usually, the menstrual cycle and hormones regulate themselves within 1-2 years.
 That it takes time can be frustrating, but if you give the body what it needs, it will eventually heal.
 Be patient and be consistent!